What is sulfadiazine?

 How is sulfadiazine used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the use of sulfadiazine to treatToxoplasma gondii encephalitis and to prevent it from recurring in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of sulfadiazine to:

 What should I tell my health care provider before taking sulfadiazine?

 Before taking sulfadiazine, tell your health care provider:

 - If you are allergic to sulfadiazine, sulfonamides (sulfa medicines), or any other medicines.

 - About any medical conditions you have or have had, including the following:

 - kidney or problems

 - blood disorders, including glucose-6-phosphate dehydrogenase (G-6PD) deficiency

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.